MCP Integration

 In Claude Desktop, start a new conversation and ask:

-"Use the identity_get tool to tell me what Route6 agent I'm connected to."
+"Use the identity (action: get) tool to tell me what Route6 agent I'm connected to."

-Claude will call identity_get and return your agent's IPv6 address, hostname, and tier.
+Claude will call identity { action: "get" } and return your agent's IPv6 address, hostname, and tier.

 Available capabilities